AGO061/BASICPP/README.md

-# CUSTOM BASIC CODE -> BASIC V2.
+# BASIC++

-Use new and simple features to make your basic application!
+Use new and simple features to make your PET BASIC V2 Application!

 ## Currently the compiler supports:
 ### Constants